Irvine Premises Liability Lawyer

-Every property owner, whether they own a corner market or a high security government building, is required by law to take reasonable action to protect guests from being injured by reasonably foreseeable circumstances.
-It is very important to understand that a property owner needs to be aware of a hazard, or the hazard must be one that is foreseeable given the circumstances.
+Every property owner, whether they own a corner market or a high security government building, is required by law to take action to protect guests from being injured by reasonably foreseeable circumstances.
+It is very important to understand that a property owner needs to be aware of a hazard, or the hazard must be one that is predictable given the circumstances.
 Furthermore, a property owner cannot be held liable for a hazard he or she had no idea even existed, nor can a property owner be held liable for unforeseeable risks either.

-- Private AND residential swimming pool owners
+- Private and residential swimming pool owners

-- Property owners who own private AND commercial pools that are made available to guests, members, or tenants
+- Property owners who own private and commercial pools that are made available to guests, members, or tenants

-- ANY property possessors and/or operators
+- Any property possessors and/or operators

 - Government property owners of public swimming pools or school swimming pools

-- Slip And Fall Accidents
+Slip and Fall Accidents

 Now that we understand how premises liability accidents are caused, we can discuss potential compensation.
 Below is a brief explanation of damages.
 Damages are a type of monetary award that is determined by a court of law to compensate an aggrieved individual for injuries sustained as a result of a property owner’s negligence.

-Economic Damages: Economic damages are meant to compensate an aggrieved individual for losses that a dollar amount can readily be attached to.
-Economic damages are calculated by determining the amount of out of pocket losses an aggrieved individual has or will expect to incur as a result of their injuries.There are many types of economic losses.
-A few examples include:
+Economic damages are meant to compensate an aggrieved individual for losses that a dollar amount can readily be attached to.
+Economic damages are calculated by determining the amount of out-of-pocket losses an aggrieved individual has or will expect to incur as a result of their injuries.

-- Loss of Earning Capacity: designed to compensate someone for the earning capacity an accident has robbed them of.
+- Loss of Earning Capacity: Designed to compensate someone for the earning capacity an accident has robbed them of.

-- Lost Wages: designed to compensate someone for wages they missed out on while hurt and in recovery.
+- Lost Wages: Designed to compensate someone for wages they missed out on while hurt and in recovery.

-Non-Economic Damages: Non-economic damages, on the other hand, are intended to cover losses that are thought of as “subjective” and will not necessarily cover out of pocket losses such as those described above.Non-economic damages typically include compensation for:
+Non-economic damages, on the other hand, are intended to cover losses that are thought of as “subjective” and will not necessarily cover out-of-pocket losses, such as those described above.

 - Emotional Distress

-- Pain And Suffering
+- Pain and Suffering

-- Loss Of Enjoyment Of Life
+- Loss of Enjoyment of Life